Class UnpackrStream

 The

-method reads data out of the internal buffer and returns it.
-If no data is available to be read,null
+readable.read()method reads data out of the internal buffer and returns it.
+If no data is available to be read,nullis returned.
+By default, the data is returned as aBufferobject unless an encoding has been specified using thereadable.setEncoding()method or the stream is operating in object mode.The optional

-will be returned unless the stream has ended, in which case all of the data remaining in the internal buffer will be returned.If the
+sizeargument specifies a specific number of bytes to read.
+Ifsizebytes are not available to be read,nullwill be returned unless the stream has ended, in which case all of the data remaining in the internal buffer will be returned.If the

-argument is not specified, all of the data contained in the internal buffer will be returned.The
+sizeargument is not specified, all of the data contained in the internal buffer will be returned.The

-argument must be less than or equal to 1 GiB.The
+sizeargument must be less than or equal to 1 GiB.The

-is called automatically until the internal buffer is fully drained.const readable = getReadableStreamSomehow();
+readable.read()method should only be called onReadablestreams operating in paused mode.
+In flowing mode,readable.read()is called automatically until the internal buffer is fully drained.const readable = getReadableStreamSomehow();

 // 'readable' may be triggered multiple times as data is buffered in